dominikj111/Weaver-Desktop/README.md

 ---

+## Origin Story

+Weaver Desktop emerged from a concrete need: **secure, trusted control of distributed solar power grids**.

+A colleague building solar installations needed a way to monitor and control physical infrastructure—switches, relays, voltage rails—that was:

+- **Trustworthy** — clear authority, predictable control, auditable actions
+- **Offline-first** — works without internet or central servers
+- **Field-capable** — runs on minimal hardware in harsh environments
+- **Safety-conscious** — high-voltage control requires deliberate, visible interactions

+This isn't "IoT dashboard with a UI" — it's a **human-machine interface for distributed physical systems**.

+The development platform became a cyberdeck: a Raspberry Pi Zero with touchscreen, controlling GPIO to switch relays for 3.3V / 5V / 12V / 240V power rails.
+Perfect for live demonstrations, perfect for validating the architecture under real constraints.

+**The key insight**: Weaver doesn't control "GPIO pins" — it controls **devices** through semantically meaningful **panels**.
+The UI never knows "GPIO 17" — it knows "230V Desk Socket is ON and drawing 120W".

+This reframing changes everything:

+- **Panels, not primitives** — domain-level control surfaces, not electrical debugging
+- **Safety by design** — dangerous operations look dangerous, require confirmation
+- **Audit by default** — every action logged with operator, timestamp, result
+- **Presets for workflows** — "All Off", "Presentation Mode", "Power Cycle"

+Weaver Desktop isn't competing with XFCE or GNOME.
+It's creating a new category: **device-oriented desktop environments** for cyberdecks, kiosks, field terminals, and industrial control surfaces.

+---

 ## What is Weaver Desktop?

 Weaver Desktop is a **pure GUI desktop environment** built in Rust/egui, designed to run on everything from Raspberry Pi Zero to consumer PCs.
 Unlike traditional monolithic desktop environments consuming 300-600MB RAM, Weaver Desktop targets <50MB footprint while remaining fully featured.